chahrazedbb/OPTIMA/README.md

 - Spark 2.3.4

 __Troubleshooting:__
-- check if node version compatibility for front and api then
+- If any error raised check if node version compatibility.

 ## Technical Workflow
 After starting OPTIMA, you can test it by using one of the queries available in [queries repo](evaluation/queries).